¡A Complete Guide to Visit Tayrona Park in 2019!

 A GOOD ADVICE: Don’t try to walk along Arrecifes Beach or in front of Arenillas Lagoon.
 Because, some Caimans get sun in the area and it’s a zone where turtles spawn.

 Arenillas Lagoon is located on the right side of Arenillas Beach, part of Arrecifes Trail.

 Includes Cañaveral and Piscinita beach.

 Piscinita is an idilic beach in Tayrona National Park.
 It holds a sort of exclusive beauty.
 That’s because it seems not many people know or hear about Piscinita Beach.
 It’s easy to get there, just walk five minutes from Cañaveral beach which actually, isn’t a hard trekking or hiking, in particular it’s described as a relaxing walking.
-It begins in the parking area where you have to decide if going to Cabo San Juan, 9 Piedras Trail or the already mentioned Cañaveral.
+It begins in the parking area where you have to decide to take Cabo San Juan path, 9 Piedras Trail or the already mentioned Cañaveral.